-When hearing that the claimant at the age of 70 cycled to and from Dublin Judge McElligott was highly impressed and granted £8 10s in compensation to Mr Dillane.
+When hearing that the claimant at the age of 70 cycled to and from Dublin Judge McElligott was highly impressed and granted £8 10s in compensation to Mr Dillane

-A young boy scout from the city applying first aid in the Phoenix Park that day was recalls.
-Another young scout at the Congress was Frankie Bourke of Broad Street.
+A young boy scout from the city applying first aid in the Phoenix Park that day was

-St Mary's Parish man Mattie Sheehan, still going strong.
+St Mary's Parish man Mattie.

+Sheehan, still going strong.

 "Myself and Jim Morgan were privileged to be longside John McCormack and his singing of the Panis Angelicus has remained the most outstanding memory of that day.
-There was over a million people there and we were kept busy in the first aid station," he
+There was over a million people there and we were kept busy in the first aid station," he recalls.